miquelvir/lsds-2026/projects/1-hdfs/README.md

 > [!NOTE]
 > This section outlines the requirements and design decisions of the SSHDFS architecture.
 You must implement a system that matches this design using Python.

-> [!TIP]
-> SSHDFS is a simplified version of HDFS.
-Read and study [The Hadoop Distributed File System paper](https://ieeexplore.ieee.org/document/5496972) first to make sure you have a good understanding of the system.

 SSHDFS is composed of 2 services and 1 client:
 - The [**client**](#client) allows the user to upload and download files from SSHDFS.